SebStrug/architecture_patterns/README.md

-# Example application code for the python architecture book
+# Code for 'Architecture Patterns with Python' by Harry Percival & Bob Gregory

 ## Chapters